magicchain/magicchain-blockchain/doc/API.md

 ## `get-status` method

-TODO: balance of deposit master (creator of sub-contracts)
+TODO: balance of deposit controller (creator of sub-contracts)

 TODO: balance of the hot wallet